 - 1. The Judge will give his scores according to the scoresheet of each Test and sign it. - 2.
 Any corrected score must be initialled by the Judge having made the correction. - 3.
 Judges' scores must be recorded in ink. - 4.
 There is also a column for Judge's remarks, where the Judge as far as possible, should state the reason for his judgment.
-Giving remarks is strongly recommended, and especially when giving scores of 5 and below.

-- 5. The original scoresheets must be handed to the Athletes at the end of the Competition. - 5.
-The scoring office of the OC/SHB must have copies of the test sheets available for a period of one (1) year. - 6.
-Official results are signed by the President of the Ground Jury. - 7.
-Once signed, The results must be officially published with a date and time. - 6.
-The results of any graded Event should be signed by the President of the Ground Jury and published with a date and time.
-These should be published within ten (10) five (5) days of the Event on the VASA website or by the Provincial councils to their members. - 7.
-All South African score sheets can be downloaded from the VASA website
+Giving remarks is strongly recommended, and especially when giving scores of 5 and below. - 5.
+The original scoresheets must be handed to the Athletes at the end of the Competition. - 6.
+The results of any graded Event should be checked and signed by the President of the Ground Jury and published with a date and time.
+These should be published within ten (10) days of the Event on the VASA website or by the Provincial councils to their members. - 7.
+All results should be checked by the ground jury and signed off before the prize giving at any graded show including Provincial and National Champioships, therefore time must be allowed for this.